Smoking, drugs and alcohol

 For more information;

-Pregnancy Birth & Baby – Alcohol, drugs and medicine during pregnancy
+Pregnancy Birth & Baby – Alcohol and pregnancy

 The Royal Women’s Hospital – Pregnancy, drugs and alcohol

-Better Health Channel – Foetal Alcohol Spectrum Disorder (FASD)
+Better Health Channel – Fetal Alcohol Spectrum Disorder (FASD)

 Quit.org – The risks of smoking while pregnant